adhbh/ewa-graphql/Readme.md

 3. the best practices for using GraphQL in your projects.

-In this first tutorial, we wil begin with creating a GraphQL server along with an open-source GraphQL editor called GraphIQL.
-We will then create a simple GraphQL schema similar to Github's user object.
-We will also learn about query arguments and aliases and their applications.
+In this first tutorial, we will begin with creating a GraphQL server along with an open-source GraphQL editor called GraphIQL.
+Following that, we will create a simple GraphQL schema similar to Github's user object.
+We will also learn about `query arguments` and `aliases` and their applications.

 Let us begin with a brief introduction about GraphQL: